vijaygupta18/vijaygupta18/README.md

 I'm a Web and software developer engineer.

-I am a college student and currently pursuing my bachelor's degree in Information Technology from Kamla Nehru Institute of Technology(2018-2022), Sultanpur.
+I am a college student and currently pursuing my bachelor's degree in Information Technology from KNIT(2018-2022), Sultanpur.

 As i am a learner, I am working each day to  grow my coding skill set and knowledge about new technology.
 <!-- Actual text -->